 “[Our LOD program should appeal] to all professionals who are organizational leaders in ALL industries,” explains Dr. Begotka, “What is consistent in the program from past to future is that we are a master’s in science graduate program, which enables us to go deeper into specific content and knowledge areas than say an MBA would allow.”

-At Silver Lake College of the Holy Family, we align our curriculum with highly reputable standards of leadership, including the Society of Human Resource Management (SHRM) and the Center for Creative Leadership (CCL), and the National Center for Healthcare Leadership (NCHL).
+At Holy Family College, we align our curriculum with highly reputable standards of leadership, including the Society of Human Resource Management (SHRM) and the Center for Creative Leadership (CCL), and the National Center for Healthcare Leadership (NCHL).

 21st century businesses need someone to lead them toward the next big thing.